imanhodjaev/imanhodjaev.com/content/blog-engine.md

 ### Built-in dev-server
-[Liquidluck][] has a built in dev server which is really great when you prepare you articles.
+[Liquidluck][] has a built in dev server which is really great when you prepare new articles.
-Though you still can manuall open index.html file using your browser.
+Though you still can manually open **index.html** file using your browser.

 ````sh
 (akihiro)ninja akihiro: liquidluck server